 If you’re an international student studying for an MBA at a U.S. business school, the odds of landing a job in the U.S. when you graduate are definitely against you.
-Some 53% of responding companies to a new survey of corporate recruiters by the Graduate Management Admission Council say they will not hire candidates requiring visas this year.
+Some 53% of responding companies to a new survey of corporate recruiters by the Graduate Management Admission Council say they will not hire MBAs who need visas this year.
 Little more than one in five expect to hire graduates with visas.

 At a time when nearly every major U.S. business school has been increasing the proportion of international students in their classes, that’s a difficult proposition for many non-U.S. MBA graduates who want to stay in the country after graduation.
 GMAC says that fully 87% of international students who study at U.S. business schools ultimately seek employment in the U.S. But due to immigration restrictions, legal paperwork and financial constraints, it’s not always possible to land a U.S. job unless an employer is willing to sponsor the graduate.

-Of the companies planning to hire business graduates in 2014, only 21% told GMAC the have specific plans to employ students that require legal documentation, such as a visa or work permit.
+Of the companies planning to hire business graduates in 2014, only 21% told GMAC they have specific plans to employ MBAs who need visas or other legal documentation, such as a work permit.
 An additional 35% of employers say they are willing to hire such candidates but do not have specific plans to do so.
 The vast majority of corporate recruiters don’t think it’s worth all the paperwork and hassle to bring aboard an international student.

 AT SOME ELITE BUSINESS SCHOOLS, INTERNATIONAL STUDENTS ACTUALLY MAY DO BETTER